BP3/sharepoint-connector/CONTRIBUTING.md

 To contribute to the project you should fork the repository and raise a pull request.

 ## Raise a pull request
-In the description of your pull request please supply the following details
+In the description of your pull request please supply the following details, with screen shots where possible:

-* Submit test results
+* Provide a desription of the change you have made
-* tbd
+* Submit results of testing you have done as part of the change